 Blogging in 2012 requires a far more serious approach to the profession than what has been expected in the past.
-In fact, in the process of upgrading the blog I even fired a few of my regular authors.
-It was a shame to have to do this, but it was necessary in order to maintain a high quality blog that is up to the recent standards of the blogging profession.
+In fact, in the process of upgrading the blog, I even fired a few of my regular authors.
+It was a shame to have to do this, but it was necessary to maintain a high-quality blog that is up to the recent standards of the blogging profession.
 I have taken this first step, and I am working on raising the standards of my blogs, one blog at a time.

-I have also changed the service offerings and I have added the services involved in blog consultancy.
-The reason I have started a completely new service as a blog coach, is due to my desire to help new bloggers come to understand blogging from A-to-Z in 4-5 hours of consultancy.
-This has worked out well for me, and you can see how it has helped my clients in their own words here.
+I have also changed the service offerings, and I have added the services involved in blog consultancy.
+The reason I have started a completely new service as a blog coach is due to my desire to help new bloggers come to understand Blogging from A-to-Z in 4-5 hours of consultancy.
+This has worked out well for me, and you can see how it has helped my clients in their words here.

 Now let’s have a look at my revenue report for last month.

-With this income report, instead of putting all of my affiliate sales into one category, I am breaking it down into specific sections in an effort to help you to discover new affiliates.
+With this income report, instead of putting all of my affiliate sales into one category, I am breaking it down into specific sections to help you discover new affiliate programs.
 (I will ignore the affiliate networks that are not working well.)
-I have also sold two blogs within the past two years, and that contributed approximately $3500 in total.

 Here are my results for this month!